pykello/rust-compression/results/ubuntu-noble.md

 Image was created using the following instructions.
-We truncated 0 stripes, since we skip compressing & uploading those in ubiblk.
+We truncated stripes with all zeros, since we skip compressing & uploading those in ubiblk.

 ```
 wget https://cloud-images.ubuntu.com/noble/20260108/noble-server-cloudimg-amd64.img